rykener/transsangha/_pages/schedule.md

 ### 🟥 BIPOC Affinity Night

 🟥 BIPOC Affinity Night is for people who identify as BIPOC.
-The night features programming around intersectionality, BIPOC, and Trans identity.
+The night features programming around intersectionality, and BIPOC and Trans identity.
 It includes guided meditation, introductions, a group reading, and community discussion.
 Snacks are shared afterwards if you'd like to stick around to chat.

 BIPOC Affinity Night is the 3rd Thursdays of each month.